Ovarian Cancer in Girls

 If ovarian cancer is detected at an early stage, then only surgery will be required to get rid of the lump in the ovary and the connected Fallopian tube.

-On the other hand, for an advanced stage ovarian tumor, the doctor will advise your baby girl to undergo several extensive surgeries, along with chemotherapy sessions before and after the surgery to lower the risk of tumor coming back.
+On the other hand, for an advanced-stage ovarian tumor, the doctor will advise your baby girl to undergo several extensive surgeries, along with chemotherapy sessions before and after the surgery, to lower the risk of the tumor coming back.

-Baby Talcum Powder and Ovarian Cancer- Is There Any Any Medical Link?
+Baby Talcum Powder and Ovarian Cancer- Is There Any Medical Link?

 Baby Talcum Powder and Ovarian Cancer

-In the recent past, there has been a lot of debate going with regard to the talcum powder lawsuits filed against trusted cosmetic brand in the global market.
-Many moms apply talcum powder on the genitals is one reason their baby girl develops ovarian cancer.
+Recently, there has been a lot of debate about the talcum powder lawsuits filed against trusted cosmetic brands in the global market.
+Many moms apply talcum powder on the genitals, which is one reason their baby girl develops ovarian cancer.

 Talc powder helps in preventing diaper rash and infections in baby girls, but its long-term use can cause cancer.

-While there is no clear cut scientific evidence on talcum powder cancer, but the American Cancer Society has released an advisory to reduce the daily use of talc powder.
+While there is no clear-cut scientific evidence on talcum powder cancer, the American Cancer Society has released an advisory to reduce the daily use of talc powder.

 Final Thoughts